Nuvola-Digital/vola-docs/docs/technical-details/file-upload-flow.md

 :::note

-This documentation is based on the current implementation of the Vola Network.
+This documentation is based on the current implementation of the Vola.
 Some features may be incomplete or subject to change as development progresses.
 Updates will be provided accordingly.

 :::